We’ve had the privilege of visiting Barcelona a number of times, and on each visit we see a whole host of wonderful sights.

-But what if you don’t have a whole week?
+But what if you don’t have the luxury of multiple days in the city?
 What if you’re just passing through, and only have one full day to explore the city?
 Well, fear not.
-I think you can squeeze a lot of adventure and sight seeing into one day, from magic fountains to spectacular churches.
+We think you can squeeze a lot of adventure and sight seeing into one day, from magic fountains to spectacular churches.

-I’ve put together a recommended itinerary for a full day in Barcelona, including transport options.
-Then, at the end of the post I have a couple of extra stop-offs for those of you who really want to fill your day up, as well as some tips and ideas for getting the most out of your day.
+In this post, we’ve put together a recommended itinerary for a day in Barcelona, and included some information on transport options.
+Then, at the end of the post we have a couple of extra stop-offs for those of you who really want to fill their day up, as well as some tips and ideas for getting the most out of your day.
 Let’s get started!

 The Placa de Catalunya is slap bang in the middle of Barcelona, and a good place to start your day.
 The main Barcelona Tourism office is situated here, and you can prepare by stocking up on maps, leaflets, and information.
 It’s also where a number of transport options converge.
 Sorted?
 When you’re all ready, it’s time to take your: